Hanging Heaton CE (VC) J&I School

 All staff and governors at the school will do their best to meet the needs of all the pupils at the school.
+Special Educational Needs are monitored closely by the Governing Body with a Governor, Mrs Exley having direct responsibility for overseeing it.
 This will be achieved by:

 Admitting all pupils to the school on the basis of the Education Authority’s and the school’s admission procedures and welcoming all pupils, including those with Special Educational Needs or a Disability (SEN).
 Children have special educational needs if they have a learning difficulty or physical disability which calls for special individualised educational provision to be made for them.
 These can vary in complexity from SEN Support, a need which may result in a focussed period of individualised activity in order to allow the child to make appropriate levels of progress, or a more complex set of needs, where additional support is necessary, which may result in the production of an Education, Health and Care Plan, where all parties involved with the child from Education, Social Care and Health are involved in the process.
 These needs can vary in nature.
+We will endeavour to met the needs of any child whose parents wish them to be at our school.
 This can also include children looked after by the local authority.

 Enabling all pupils to be offered access to a broad, balanced and relevant curriculum with the maximum degree of social and educational inclusion.